duncpro/JRoute/README.md

 ### Path Element
 The smallest unit of a path.
 Path units are separated by slashes.
-Paths take the form of `path unit/path unit/` etc.
+Paths take the form of `path element/path element/` etc.

 In JRoute these are represented by `String`.

 ### Route Element
 The smallest unit of a route.
 Like Path elements, Route elements are separated by slashes.
 The differentiating factor between Route elements and Path elements is that `*` has a special meaning as a Route element.
-It is a wildcard and matches any *path unit*.
+It is a wildcard and matches any *path element*.